-CCC has policy in place that outlines the make-up and actions of a transgender committee.
+PCC has policy in place that outlines the make-up and actions of a transgender committee.
 This committee consists of administrative staff, medical/mental health professionals, and the inmate to discuss the needs, housing, shower, and safety issues of the individual.
-In the past twelve months there has been no transgendered inmates assigned to CCC so no meeting has taken place.
+In the past twelve months there has been three transgender inmates assigned to PCC.
+PCC provided memorandums showing that all three inmates were reviewed by the facilities transgender committee.

-115.42(a)(b) Policy IS5-2.3 Offender Internal Classification, Section III (C) Diagnostic Centers, page 1, states "The department utilizes an internal classification system to assist department staff members in determining appropriate housing, programs, and work assignments of offenders to ensure offender safety, institutional security, and compliance with the Prison Rape Elimination Act (PREA) guidelines."
+115.42(a)(b) Policy IS 5-2.3 Offender Internal Classification, Section III (C) Diagnostic Centers, page 1, states "The department utilizes an internal classification system to assist department staff members in determining appropriate housing, programs, and work assignments of offenders to ensure offender safety, institutional security, and compliance with the Prison Rape Elimination Act (PREA) guidelines."
 On page 2 of this same policy reads, "Staff members who supervise offenders in required activity assignments will utilize the internal classification score to monitor offenders in accordance with institutional services procedures regarding required activities.